savonet/book/installation.md

 Network and device I/O:

 - `ffmpeg`: input and output via FFmpeg (files, network streams, devices),
-- `bjack`: JACK support for low-latency interconnection between audio programs,
+- `jack`: JACK support for low-latency interconnection between audio programs,
 - `srt`: transport over the network using the SRT protocol.

 Icecast/Shoutcast streaming output is always compiled in (via the `cry`